Did You Know That Enviroswim Is Not Just An Ioniser!

-Pros: Eliminates the need to purchase, handle or add liquid chlorine, granular chlorine, non chlorine oxidiser, hydrogen peroxide, Aquabrite, Pool Fresh, Aquaspa, Aquafresh stabaliser (cyanuric acid see chlorine section above), algaecides & flocculent.
-Reduces energy costs, chemical costs, chemical handling, exposure to toxic/carcinogenic by products associated with chlorine and cyanuric acid.
+Eliminates the need to purchase, handle or add liquid chlorine, granular chlorine, hydrogen peroxide, stabiliser (cyanuric acid see chlorine section above), non-chlorine oxidiser, algaecides & flocculant.
+Reduces energy costs, chemical costs, chemical handling, exposure to toxic/carcinogenic by-products associated with chlorine and cyanuric acid.
+Provides a genuine return on investment through low running costs together with health and environmental benefits.
 Pool water/backwash can be used undiluted on gardens and does not attack rock features and copings.

 There are many products on the market making claims that are unsubstantiated.
 Most are designed to feed the recurring chemical revenue stream that supports the pool industry.

 Nothing could be further from the truth.
-The facts don’t lie..
-Enviroswim is one of a few product in the world that has been rigorously tested by independent certifiers and a government laboratory proving it to be far more effective than chlorine for controlling common pool bacteria.
-Enviroswim has years of trouble free history working in commercial pools that are tested monthly for microbiological contamination.
+The facts don’t lie.
+Enviroswim is one of a few products in the world that has been rigorously tested by independent certifiers and a government laboratory proving it to be far more effective than chlorine for controlling common pool bacteria.
+Enviroswim has years of trouble-free history working in commercial pools that are tested monthly for microbiological contamination.

 We will happily defend and back up the information & comparisons listed on this page.
-As always we urge pool owners to do their research in order to make an informed decision.
+As always, we urge pool owners to do their research in order to make an informed decision.

 Ultimately it is your money and your choice, don’t be talked into a system that benefits the reseller more than you the purchaser.